NuVanDibe/scriptserve/README.md

+##### Generated in part by ChatGPT
 # ScriptServe - A Dynamic Nginx Reverse Proxy

 ScriptServe is a dynamic Nginx reverse proxy that allows you to serve multiple scripts through a single Nginx instance.
-Simply add your scripts to the `/etc/scriptserve/scripts` directory and they will be automatically added to Nginx, allowing you to access them by subdomain.
+Simply add your scripts to the `/etc/scriptserve/scripts` directory as mounted by a volume, and they will be automatically added to Nginx, allowing you to access them by subdomain.

 ## Features